Colorado Springs, Colorado: Climate data

-Cityscape

 Demographics

+2020 census

-As of the 2020 United States Census, the population of the City of Colorado Springs was 478,961 (40th most populous U.S. city), the population of the Colorado Springs Metropolitan Statistical Area was 755,105 (79th most populous MSA), and the population of the Front Range Urban Corridor was 5,055,344.
+As of the 2020 United States census, the population of the city of Colorado Springs was 478,961 (40th most populous U.S. city), the population of the Colorado Springs Metropolitan Statistical Area was 755,105 (79th most populous MSA), and the population of the Front Range Urban Corridor was 5,055,344.

+2010 census

-As of the April 2010 census, 78.8% of the population of the city was White (non-Hispanic Whites were 70.7% of the population, compared with 86.6% in 1970), 16.1% Hispanic or Latino of any race (compared with 7.4% in 1970), 6.3% Black or African American, 3.0% Asian, 1.0% descended from indigenous peoples of the Americas, 0.3% descended from indigenous Hawaiians and other Pacific islanders, 5.5% of some other race, and 5.1% of two or more races.
+As of the 2010 United States census, 78.8% of the population of the city was White (non-Hispanic Whites were 70.7% of the population, compared with 86.6% in 1970), 16.1% Hispanic or Latino of any race (compared with 7.4% in 1970), 6.3% Black or African American, 3.0% Asian, 1.0% descended from indigenous peoples of the Americas, 0.3% descended from indigenous Hawaiians and other Pacific islanders, 5.5% of some other race, and 5.1% of two or more races.
 Mexican Americans made up 14.6% of the city's population, compared with 9.1% in 1990.
 The median age in the city was 35 years.

 Economy

 Colorado Springs's economy is driven primarily by the military, the high-tech industry, and tourism, in that order.
-The city is experiencing growth in the service sectors.
-In June 2019, before the COVID-19 pandemic, the unemployment rate was 3.3%.
-The state's unemployment rate in June 2022 was 3.4% compared to 3.6% for the nation.
+The city is experiencing slight growth in the service sectors.
+As of April 2025, the unemployment rate in Colorado Springs was 4.6%.
+The state's unemployment rate was 4.8% compared to 4.2% for the nation.

 Military

-As of 2021, there are nearly 45,000 active-duty troops in Colorado Springs.
+As of 2021, there are nearly 45,000 active-duty troops in the Colorado Springs area.
 There are more than 100,000 veterans and thousands of reservists.
 The military and defense contractors supply more than 40% of the Pikes Peak region's economy.

 Colorado Springs is home to the Peterson Space Force Base, Schriever Space Force Base, Cheyenne Mountain Space Force Station, U.S. Space Command, and Space Operations Command— the largest contingent of space service military installations.
 They are responsible for intelligence gathering, space operations, and cyber missions.

 Peterson Space Force Base is responsible for the North American Aerospace Defense Command (NORAD) and the United States Northern Command (USNORTHCOM) headquarters, Space Operations Command, and Space Deltas 2, 3, and 7.
 Located at Peterson is the 302nd Airlift Wing, an Air Force Reserve unit, that transports passengers and cargo and fights wildfires.

 Schriever Space Force Base is responsible for Joint Task Force-Space Defense and Space Deltas 6, 8, and 9.
 The NORAD and USNORTHCOM Alternate Command Center is located at the Cheyenne Mountain Complex.
 Within the mountain complex, the Cheyenne Mountain Space Force Station has been operated by Space Operations Command.
 On January 13, 2021, the Air Force announced a new permanent home for Space Command, moving it from Colorado Springs to Huntsville, Alabama in 2026, but the decision could be reversed by Congress.

 Army divisions are trained and stationed at Fort Carson.
 The United States Air Force Academy was established after World War II, on land donated by the City of Colorado Springs.